You are here

 Knowledge exchange events

-We are holding two free to attend knowledge exchange events in May 2024 to report our research findings and recommendations from the survey and interview data from a sister project entitled Understanding the Experience of Miscarriage and Stillbirth in the Workplace projects.
-Details below:
+We held two knowledge exchange events in May 2024 to report our research findings and recommendations from the survey and interview data from a sister project entitled Understanding the Experience of Miscarriage and Stillbirth in the Workplace projects.
+One was online and the other was in person at the University of Essex.

 Contact us